 Cameron Mitchell Restaurants began with one restaurant in Columbus in 1993 and grew to a 33-unit company with locations in nine states.
 Mitchell sold his 19-unit Mitchell’s Fish Market and three-unit Cameron’s Steakhouse chains to Ruth Chris Steak House for $92 million in early 2008.
-He now operates 14 restaurants under seven dining concepts in Ohio, Michigan, Florida, and Arizona, plus a catering company.
+He now operates 20 restaurants under 14 dining concepts in Ohio, Michigan, Florida, California, Massachusetts, Illinois, Indiana, New York, Pennsylvania, Washington, DC, and Arizona, plus a catering company, Cameron Mitchell Premier Events.

 Mitchell has been honored as Ohio Entrepreneur of the Year by Ernst & Young, Small Businessperson of the Year by the U.S. Small Business Administration, and “Concept of Tomorrow Visionary” by Restaurant Hospitality magazine.
 He received a Silver Plate Award from the International Foodservice Manufacturers Association in 2007.

 Mitchell, who has served on the CIA’s Board of Trustees since 1999, has sponsored several scholarships at the college, and in 2004 he provided the college with its largest gift ever from a graduate.